sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/chatgpt.md

 [API](https://platform.openai.com/docs/api-reference), you will need to sign up for an account.

+### Workshop Exercise
+Ask ChatGPT to create a three task Airflow DAG using the Taskflow API decorators in Python:
+- **First task**: Query FOLIO using an HTTP FOLIO Connection
+- **Second task**: Extract and update {property-related-to-a-use-case} using JSON Path
+- **Third task**: POST the new JSON back to FOLIO using the HTTP Connection

 ## GPTs
 OpenAI offers custom versions of ChatGPT that are available for use at [https://chatgpt.com/gpts](https://chatgpt.com/gpts).
 These GPTs often use custom prompts along with text and image collections using